aguycalled/marketmaker_nmbi/documentation/docs/cheatsheets/docker.md

 The example commands above assume that you create three folders:

 ```
-hummingbot_files       # Top level folder for hummingbot-related files
+navcoin_files       # Top level folder for hummingbot-related files
-├── hummingbot_conf    # Maps to hummingbot's conf/ folder, which stores configuration files
+├── navcoin_conf    # Maps to hummingbot's conf/ folder, which stores configuration files
-└── hummingbot_logs    # Maps to hummingbot's logs/ folder, which stores log files
+└── navcoin_logs    # Maps to hummingbot's logs/ folder, which stores log files
 ```

-!!! info "`docker run` command and the `hummingbot_files` folder"
+!!! info "`docker run` command and the `navcoin_files` folder"
-    - The `docker run` command (when creating a new instance or updating Hummingbot version) must be run from the folder that contains the `hummingbot_files` folder.
+    - The `docker run` command (when creating a new instance or updating Hummingbot version) must be run from the folder that contains the `navcoin_files` folder.
 By default, this should be the root folder.
     - You must create all folders prior to using the `docker run` command.

 ## Reference: Useful Docker Commands